riastradh/draft-riastradh-cfrg-staticdh/draft-riastradh-cfrg-staticdh.md

 It is unknown whether SDH is at least as hard as DLPwAI.
 Most SDH attacks work via DLPwAI, with the exception of the
- {{Granger10}} attack discussed below on elliptic curves over extension fields which solves SDH directly but not DLPwAI.
+ {{Granger10}} attack discussed below on elliptic curves over extension fields, which solves SDH directly but not DLPwAI.

 The **generalized discrete log problem with auxiliary inputs** (GDLPwAI, {{Kim14}}) is to recover x given